Delegated Information Provision: Beyond -shaped Persuasion

 Our proof leverages the characterization of extreme points as bi-pooling experiments.
 For a high-level intuition, note that any experiment $F\in\MPC(H)$ is weakly increasing, and that the ICDF of $F$ lies weakly below the ICDF of the prior $H$.
 Roughly, the extreme point characterization states that at least one of these two constraints must bind locally.
 When the monotonicity constraint binds on an interval, $F$ assigns no mass to this interval; when the ICDF constraint binds, $F$ is maximally informative on this interval.
 Likewise, incentive-compatibility and maximality are characterized by two constraints on the respective experiment.
 Incentive-compatibility requires that $F$ assigns no mass to certain intervals (\Cref{lemma:price_function_IC}); this is akin to the binding monotonicity constraint.
 Maximality requires that $F$ is maximally informative otherwise; this is akin to the binding informativeness constraint.

-Moreover, leveraging the construction of \citet{arieli2023optimal} we can show that all MIC experiments are exposed.
-Thus, they arise as the unique persuasion solutions for a \emph{virtual sender}; i.e., given MIC $F$ there exists a continuous virtual value

-Interestingly, in our context a virtual value can be chosen to capture the tension between the designer's objective $u_{D}$ and the experimenter's incentives.
-Starting from the designer's strictly convex posterior-mean payoff $u_D$, define a convex ``designer envelope'' $p_F:[0,1]\to\mathbb R$ by letting $p_F(m)=u_D(m)$ for $m$ outside all bi-pooling intervals, and letting $p_F$ be affine on each bi-pooling interval.
-Next, let $p^\ast$ be any price function witnessing that $F$ is incentive-compatible for the experimenter in the sense of \Cref{lemma:price_function_IC}.
-One can then directly check that, for any $\varepsilon>0$, a valid choice for the virtual sender payoff is\footnote{Indeed, by construction $v_F\le p_F$ everywhere and $v_F=p_F$ on $\supp(F)$ (since $p^\ast=G$ on $\supp(F)$).
-Therefore the pair $(v_F,p_F)$ satisfies the standard price-function optimality conditions for persuasion: $p_F$ is convex and dominates $v_F$, $\supp(F)\subseteq \lbrace m\colon v_F(m)=p_F(m)\rbrace$, and $\int p_F(m) \de F(m) =\int p_F (m) \de H$.
-It follows that $F$ is a (not necessarily unique) maximizer of the virtual sender's objective.}

-Note that the correction term $p^\ast-G$ is the experimenter's incentive-compatibility constraint slackness.
-Therefore, $v_F$ captures the designer's desire for information (via the convex $p_F$, built from $u_D$) but discounts the value of posterior means in proportion to the experimenter's garbling incentives (via the slack $p^\ast-G$).

-\Cref{thm:general_extreme_points} and our virtual value construction showcase how the literature's extreme-point and linear-duality approaches can be combined to solve information design problems under incentive-compatibility and maximality constraints.
+\Cref{thm:general_extreme_points} showcases how the literature's extreme-point and linear-duality approaches can be combined to solve information design problems under incentive-compatibility and maximality constraints.
 In \Cref{appendix:extreme_point_representation}, we show that incentive-compatible bi-pooling experiments are without loss more generally: each incentive-compatible experiment can be represented as a mixture of incentive-compatible bi-pooling experiments.
 This representation is useful when the designer's preferences do not justify MIC experiments.